Android-for-Python/Common-Gestures-Example/README.md

 The class `CommonGestures` detects the common Android gestures for `scale`, `move`, `swipe`, `long press move`, `long press`, `tap`, and `double tap`.
 A `long press move` is initiated with a `long press`.
 On the desktop the class also detects `mouse wheel` and the touchpad equivalent `two finger move`.

 Designed for use on Android, the gestures can be used on any Kivy supported platform and input device.
-To be clear these are Android style gestures that are available across platforms and input devices, not native gestures for each platform.
+To be clear these are Android style gestures that are available across platforms and input devices.

 In addition, for platforms with a mouse scroll wheel the usual conventions are detected: `scroll wheel` can be used for vertical scroll, `shift-scroll wheel` can be used for horizontal scroll, and `ctrl-scroll wheel` can be used for zoom.
-Also on some touch pads, a vertical two finger movement emulates a mouse scroll wheel.
+Also on touch pads, vertical or horizontal two finger movement emulates a mouse scroll wheel.
+Also a mouse right click, or pad two finger tap is detected.

 These gestures can be **added** to Kivy widgets by subclassing a Kivy Widget and `CommonGestures`, and then including the methods for the required gestures.
 For a minimal example see `SwipeScreen` below.